jamesqo/sinister/README.md

 - Cross platform: Works on both Unix and Windows
 - chmods your script so it's executable from the get-go
 - Adds your script to $PATH so you can use it right away
+- Install-free: Your user doesn't need to install anything (besides your script)
 - Supports both per-user and machine-wide installation
 - Can use Wget or cURL as its backend
 - Customizable and easily overridable behavior